Jmoodina/leaflet-challenge/README.md

 In this repository, we tackle the challenge of developing cutting-edge visualization tools for USGS earthquake data.
 Our mission is to create a meaningful and informative platform that not only educates the public but also serves as a valuable resource for government organizations.
 Through this initiative, we aim to contribute to a better understanding of our planet's seismic activities and garner support for essential research and initiatives.
 Explore, contribute, and join us in making a positive impact through data-driven insights.

+## Instructions
+### Earthquake Visualization:
+Develop an interactive earthquake map using the USGS GeoJSON Feed.
+Choose a dataset, employ Leaflet for map creation, and customize markers for magnitude and depth.
+Ensure a user-friendly experience with informative popups and a clear legend.

+### Gather and Plot More Data:
+Explore additional earthquake datasets from the USGS GeoJSON Feed to enrich your visualization.
+Optionally integrate these datasets to enhance seismic activity exploration, although no extra points are awarded for this step.

 ## Project Completion Overview
 This project successfully visualizes earthquake data sourced from the USGS GeoJSON Feed.
 Leveraging Leaflet, a dynamic map was created to plot earthquakes based on latitude and longitude.
 The data markers are strategically designed to reflect earthquake magnitude through size and depth through color intensity.